 - Chemical testing equipment to help identify unknown materials

 - Software and equipment that can predict if a release will create a toxic plume, how far and where that plume is likely to go, and when it is likely to dissipate

-The Fire District also has a variety of emergency decontamination equipment and supplies, and many other types of specialized equipment to handle hazardous materials incidents.
+Chino Valley Fire also has a variety of emergency decontamination equipment and supplies, and many other types of specialized equipment to handle hazardous materials incidents.

-While handling hazardous materials emergencies is a highly technical process, The Chino Valley Fire District is trained and well equipped to respond and handle these incidents quickly, effectively and safely.
+While handling hazardous materials emergencies is a highly technical process, Chino Valley Fire personnel are trained and well equipped to respond and handle these incidents quickly, effectively, and safely.